 The weekly date night is a perfect way to accomplish this.

 Date night requires time away from children and cell phones.
 Treat it as a crucial, regular part of your week.
 Spending quality time together is one way of making your marriage work.
 In fact, estranged couples can work together as a team to fix their broken marriage, if they really wish to do so.

 3. Plan time for sex

-I know that does not seem very romantic or exciting, but it is better than having none.
+And, if sex is the problem, then start planning time for that.
 Add it to your calendar as something to look forward to.
-When the day comes, act like you did in your early years of dating when you both wanted to be impressive for each other.
+When the day comes, act like you did in your early years of dating when you both wanted to impress each other.
 Set the mood with dim lights, candles, and music.